Definition of Asyndeton

 Proclaim him in the streets.
 Incense her kinsmen,

-In this extract, Shakespeare has eliminated conjunctions deliberately.
-There is shortage of “and, for, or, but” which are required to join the sentences.
-Due to this, the words have been emphasized and feelings of anger and jealousy are articulated explicitly.
+In this excerpt, Shakespeare has eliminated conjunctions deliberately.
+There is a shortage of the conjunctions and, for, or, and but, which are required to join the sentences.
+Due to this, the words have been emphasized, and feelings of anger and jealousy are articulated explicitly.

 No longer leave thy wistful flock unfed,

 Nor let thy bawling fellows rack their throats,

 Nor the cropp’d herbage shoot another head…

 Thou hast not lived, why should’st thou perish, so?

 Thou hadst one aim, one business, one desire;